Thomas Bridson Cribb 1863-1864

 Joined the Post Master-General’s Department as an engineer after serving in the RAAF during World War II and in 1975 became the first managing director of Telecom Australia when the PMG was split into Telecom and Australia Post.

-Is the he only Ipswich Grammar cricketer to score a double century in GPS with 217 not out against TSS in 1941.
-He enlisted in the RAAF in 1941 and spent three years in England flying in Wellington and Lancaster bombers.
-After the war he continued his studies and became a teacher with the Queensland Education Department until 1957 when he returned to Ipswich Grammar as teacher and sports master.
-He passed on his flight experience as Flight Commander of the school’s Air Training Corps and coached a number of GPS 1st XI premiership teams.
-He retired from full-time teaching in 1988, but maintained an interest in the school and the Old Boys’ Association.
-The GPS cricket trophy is named in his honour.
+Maurice Williams is still the only IGS cricketer to score a double century in GPS with 217 not out against TSS in 1941.
+He enlisted in the RAAF in 1941 and spent three years in England flying Wellington and Lancaster bombers.
+After the war, he continued his studies and became a teacher with the Queensland Education Department until 1957 when he returned to Ipswich Grammar School as Teacher and Sports Master.
+He passed on his flight experience as Flight Commander of the school’s Air Training Corps and coached a number of GPS 1st XI Premiership teams.
+He retired from full-time teaching in 1988 but maintained an interest in the school and the Old Boys’ Association.
+The GPS cricket trophy, the former Music block and Junior School Literacy Centre are named in his honour. #yourplaceinhistory #igs

-Grew up on the fruit and vegetable farm of his father, Percival James Savage, at Brookfield and later moved to Sydney where he studied art, trained in ballet and sang in opera productions.
-After winning the Australian Scholarship to the Slade School of Art in London, he gained a place at the Sorbonne’s L’Ecole Des Beaux Arts in Paris where he obtained a triple masters degree in history of art, engraving and lithography.
+Donald Savage grew up on the fruit and vegetable farm of his father, Percival James Savage (Class of 1909), at Brookfield and later moved to Sydney where he studied Art, trained in Ballet and sang in opera productions.
+After winning the Australian Scholarship to the Slade School of Art in London, he gained a place at the Sorbonne’s L’Ecole Des Beaux Arts in Paris where he obtained a triple Master’s Degree in History of Art, Engraving and Lithography.
 His artistic talents and flamboyant personality launched him into the world of high fashion, where he became an international star.
-He inspired the name of a men’s perfume, rubbed shoulders with Elizabeth Taylor, Christian Dior and Yves Saint Laurent, represented Lanvin and Nina Ricci in Paris and later established himself in London, where he became the leading influence in fashion promotion.
+He inspired the name of a men’s perfume, rubbed shoulders with Elizabeth Taylor, Christian Dior and Yves Saint Laurent, represented Lanvin and Nina Ricci in Paris and later established himself in London, where he became the leading influence in fashion promotion. #yourplaceinhistory #igs

 Allan Henry Ware 1939-1942